 If you prefer to apply by post you should send a claim form to your local Jobcentre Plus.
 You can claim Income Support for yourself and your partner (if they have not claimed already).
 But you need to give details about your income, where you live, the income of any partner, and who lives with you.

 It is a requirement to report changes in circumstances to Jobcentre Plus.
 You will need to give your National Insurance number and date of birth.
-You can call using the Income Support contact number 0345 and your circumstantial changes may include:
+Circumstantial changes can include:

 Jobcentre Plus Income Support Existing Claim